- The Camino del Norte is by far one of the most beautiful pilgrim trails in the world

 - People who are willing to help wherever you go

-Our goal this year: to make it from Santander to the airport Astuiras near Gijon and from there flying back to Germany.
-But in the end everything should turn out differently from what we had planned.
+Our goal this year: to make it from Santander to the airport Asturias near Gijon and from there flying back to Germany.
+But in the end, everything should turn out differently from what we had planned.
 More about it later.

-As with any longer hike, after a break of a good year, all beginnings are tough: self-management is the main focus.
+As with any long hike, after a break of a good year, all beginnings are tough: self-management is the main focus.
 That means first of all getting used to the 8 kilos extra weight on your back and getting all straps and loops to the place where they offer the highest possible comfort.
-Also the right clothing for the Spanish climate has to be found first.
+Also, the right clothing for the Spanish climate has to be found first.

 Tip 1: Take your time and really adjust everything as it is comfortable and good for you: Your backpack has to fit properly, you should neither freeze nor sweat too much in your clothes, the shoes should not squeeze but offer sufficient support.
-On the first kilometers you don’t notice it yet, but with further distances the delayed decision will take its revenge.
+In the first kilometers, you don’t notice it yet, but with further distances, the delayed decision will take its revenge.

 Filled up with coffee and croissant it was time to turn our backs on Santander.
 Faster than expected we were already at the beginning of a trail, which should accompany us for some time, after about 60 minutes.
 Finally, we left the hustle and bustle of the city and entered the unique charm of the Spanish coasts and villages: Deep breath for body and soul!
 The conversations quickly shifted from topics of daily life to much more relaxed ones up to absolute silence for several minutes.
 This silence was only disturbed by the Atlantic Ocean, which was becoming gradually louder.
 So we were on the right way.